AI governance and ethics: using AI responsibly in recruiting

 decoding="async"

-Imagine you're the head of HR in a company.
-Applications are piling up, time is short - so the use of artificial intelligence (AI) in recruiting sounds tempting 🚀.
+Imagine you are the head of HR at a company.
+Applications are piling up and time is short, so the use of artificial intelligence (AI) in recruiting sounds tempting.
 In fact, around 70% of HR departments are planning to use AI in applicant selection or are already doing so.
-But at the same time, uncertainty prevails: According to a recent survey , almost half of applicants believe that AI selection tools make more biased decisions than human recruiters.
-So how can you use AI without compromising fairness and humanity?
-You'll find answers in this blog article: We look at opportunities and risks, examine AI governance and ethics in HR processes, and give you concrete tips on how to use AI responsibly - and in accordance with the Charter for Diversity - in recruiting and applicant selection.
+But at the same time, there is uncertainty: according to a recent survey, almost half of applicants believe that AI selection tools make more biased decisions than human recruiters.
+So how can AI be used without jeopardizing fairness and humanity?
+You'll find the answers in this blog article: We look at the opportunities and risks, shed light on AI governance and ethics in HR processes and give you specific tips on how to use AI responsibly and in line with the Diversity Charter in recruiting and applicant selection.

 Opportunities and challenges: AI in recruiting between hype and skepticism

 AI can work wonders in recruiting.
-It completes routine tasks like resume screening, scheduling appointments, or matching candidates to jobs in seconds.
-This gives you more time for interpersonal interactions 😊.
-Many companies are already reporting efficiency gains – AI tools accelerate processes and help filter suitable talent from large applicant pools.
-This can be a particular advantage in highly competitive fields like IT and finance.
-As a recruitment consultancy and career coach, we see in these industries that AI can help identify the right specialists and managers more quickly.
-But the hype has a downside: If the algorithms are built incorrectly, there's a risk of bias and errors.
+It completes routine tasks such as screening CVs, scheduling appointments or matching candidates to jobs in seconds.
+This gives you more time for interpersonal relationships 😊.
+Many companies are already reporting efficiency gains - AI tools speed up processes and help to filter out suitable talent from large applicant pools.
+This can be an advantage, especially in highly competitive fields such as IT and finance.
+As an HR consultancy and career advisor, we see in these sectors that AI can help to identify the right specialists and managers more quickly.
+But there is a downside to the hype: if the algorithms are built incorrectly, there is a risk of bias and errors.

 Algorithmic fairness: diversity as a guiding principle 🤝🌈

-Recruiting is particularly important in determining who gets career opportunities – and this is where AI must be particularly fair.
-As a personnel consultancy for executives in IT and finance (and a member of the Diversity Charter ), we know that diversity and equal opportunities are a must.
+Recruiting in particular determines who gets career opportunities, and AI must be particularly fair here.
+As a recruitment consultancy for managers in IT and finance (and a member of the Diversity Charter), we know this: Diversity and equal opportunities are a must.
 Algorithmic fairness means that AI systems should make objective and unbiased judgments.
-But that only works if we actively train them to do so.
-AI is not neutral per se – it reflects the values and data it is fed.
-AI ethics expert Kate Crawford warns that many systems cement existing power structures because they are primarily shaped by a homogeneous group of developers (often white, male perspectives).
-Leading researcher Timnit Gebru also emphasizes that without external controls, companies are unlikely to ensure on their own that their AI is free from prejudice: “We need regulation, and we need more than just profit as an incentive,” says Gebru – internal ethics guidelines alone are not enough.
+But this only works if we actively train them to do so.
+AI is not neutral per se; it reflects the values and data with which it is fed.
+AI ethics expert Kate Crawford warns that many systems cement existing power structures, as they are primarily shaped by a homogeneous group of developers (often white, male perspectives).
+Leading researcher Timnit Gebru also emphasizes that without external controls, companies are unlikely to ensure that their AI does not act out prejudices on its own: "We need regulation, and we need more than just profit as an incentive," says Gebru, internal ethics guidelines alone are not enough.

 What does this mean in practice?
 First of all: identify and eliminate bias!
 Take a close look at your AI tools' training data.
 Are all groups adequately represented?
 Are stereotypical patterns unintentionally reinforced?
 A recent review study found that algorithmic biases are often due to unbalanced data sets or developer bias.
 The good news: There are technical solutions.
 For example, data can be cleaned and diversity checks can be performed before an algorithm becomes a career planner.
 One tip from research is to train AI systems with impartial data sets and conduct regular audits.
 Some organizations use so-called fairness forensics – they specifically test AI for disadvantages before live deployment, for example by simulating different applicant profiles.
 This approach also aligns with the principles of the Diversity Charter: Diversity as a standard in the data ultimately means diversity in the results.

-Secondly , human judgment is needed as a corrective .
-AI can support a recruiter, but it should not replace them completely.
-On the one hand, because humans bring skills such as empathy and contextual knowledge - and on the other hand, because applicants feel more fairly treated when a human has the final say in the end.
-New studies show something exciting: candidates feel a lack of respect when an algorithm alone judges them.
-They want to be seen as a whole person , not just as a data set.
-The “human touch” therefore remains invaluable.
-Why not use AI as a career coach that makes suggestions, but discusses the final decision with the team?
-By combining humans and machines , you increase both fairness and acceptance among applicants.
+Secondly, human judgment is needed as a corrective.
+AI can support a recruiter, but should not completely replace him or her.
+On the one hand, because humans contribute skills such as empathy and contextual knowledge, and on the other, because applicants feel they are treated more fairly if a human ultimately has the last word.
+New studies show something exciting: Female candidates feel a lack of respect when an algorithm is the sole judge of them.
+They want to be seen as a whole person, not just a data set.
+The "human touch" therefore remains worth its weight in gold.
+Why not use AI as a career companion that makes suggestions but discusses the final decision as a team?
+By combining human and machine, you increase both fairness and acceptance among applicants.

 Transparency and traceability: Creating trust 🤔✨